-With exam period in full flow for many students I thought I would share my experiences whilst revising for exams.
-It is almost seven years since I last took an exam, I now have to take some more in a few weeks’ time and it has made me think about what went well, and what went badly what i should of done in hindsight!
+With exam period approaching fast for many students, I thought I would share my experiences whilst revising for exams.
+It is almost eight years since I last took an exam - but I now have to take some more in a few weeks’ time and it has made me think about what went well, what went badly - and, in hindsight, what I should have done differently!

-We all hit peaks and troughs with revising, sometimes we feel really motivated and other times we may slack off, perhaps this is one of the first things I remember clearly whilst studying.
-The times I look back on which were really tough and stressful were always the times when I hadn’t spread out my work evenly and I was cramming, leading me to the obvious number one tip.
+We all hit peaks and troughs when revising, sometimes we feel really motivated and other times we slack off.
+This is one of the first things I remember clearly whilst studying.
+The times I look back on which were really tough and stressful were always the times when I hadn’t spread out my work evenly and I was cramming - which leads me to the obvious number one tip:

 Plan your time

-Don’t leave everything to the last minute and timetable your revision time!
+Don’t leave everything to the last minute and timetable your revision sessions!
 I only ever did one “all-nighter” and can categorically say it didn’t work.
-It sent the rest of my sleeping patterns into disarray and left me feeling more tired and less motivated to work on following days.
-With my next lot of exams coming up I have spread the workload out and I feel a lot less stressed leading into these exams then I have in the past.
-Again this leads into tip two.
+It sent the rest of my sleeping patterns into disarray and left me feeling more tired and less motivated to work on subsequent days.
+With my next lot of exams coming up, I have spread the workload across several weeks, and can honestly say I feel a lot less stressed leading into these exams than I did in the past.

-Keep healthy!
 I love to exercise and do so most days.
-Exercise is a great way to relax your mind during a revision break, it also keeps the brain and body stimulated helping make your revision sessions more and more effective.
-Even If it only means taking a ten to fifteen minute walk it will re-invigorate your mind, try to walk/run in quieter places where there is less noise and mayhem to distract your mind, eat correctly to keep your energy levels up.
-Not only will this tip help your revision you can also rest assured you’ll be getting into shape for the imminent summer break after your exams!
+Exercise is a great way to relax your mind during a revision break, and it also keeps the brain and body stimulated, which helps to make your revision sessions more effective.
+Even a ten to fifteen minute walk will re-invigorate your mind and make you feel more prepared to absorb those vital facts and figures.
+Try to walk/run in quieter places where there is less noise and mayhem to distract your mind, and eat the right food to keep your energy levels up.
+Not only will this help your revision, but you'll also get the bonus of being in shape for the post-exam summer break!

-Don’t seclude yourself entirely!
-Revision is associated with being tedious and lonely.
-I actually remember enjoying times spent with my peers in studying groups, it has forged long lasting friendships that have lasted to this day.
-We helped each other and it made revision feel like less of a task and actually quite fun, it’s sounds nerdy but let’s be honest we’d all rather be successful in our exams and have fun doing it then fail and be miserable about the results.
-You can read to each other and test each other.
-Be careful not to digress though whilst working in groups.
-Just like when you’re studying alone do not attempt it for more than forty minutes at a time and give yourselves breaks and targets.
+Don’t entirely shut yourself away!
+Although revision is often seen as tedious, and a lonely activity, I remember many enjoyable times spent with my fellow students, revising in study groups.
+These forged strong, long-lasting friendships that have endured to this day.
+We helped each other through the tasks, and it made revision feel like less of a burden and actually quite fun, it’s sounds nerdy, but let’s be honest we’d all rather be successful in our exams and have fun doing it, than fail and be miserable about the results.
+Activities such as reading to each other and testing back can be really useful - but you do have to be careful not to digress and just end up gossiping!
+It's best to limit group study to not more than forty minutes at a time, just like solo study, and give yourselves breaks and targets.

-Well there you have it, a lot of the time we all know what we “should” be doing but just need a reminder.
-Hope this helps and best of luck to all students this summer!
+Well there you have it -a lot of the time we all know what we “should” be doing but just need a reminder.
+I hope this helps, and best of luck to all students this summer!